1A-OneAngstrom/SAMSON-Developer-Tutorials/README.md

 List of SAMSON Element samples and their description:

 - **AtomShaker** - a sample demonstrating how to create a simple App with GUI that shakes atoms in SAMSON.
+- **EnergyConverter** - a sample demonstrating how to work with SAMSON units through implementing an app that performs energy conversion.
 - **EXYZImporter** - a sample demonstrating how to create a simple Importer for an XYZ format.
 - **EXYZExporter** - a sample demonstrating how to create a simple Exporter for an XYZ format.
 - **Springs** - a sample demonstrating how to create a simple Bond Springs Interaction Model.